rust-lang/rust/src/doc/nomicon/safe-unsafe-meaning.md

 interact?

-The separation between Safe Rust and Unsafe Rust is controlled with the `unsafe` keyword, which acts as a sort of *foreign function interface* from one to the other.
-This boundary is why we can say Safe Rust is a safe language: all the unsafe parts are kept exclusively behind the FFI boundary, *just like any other safe language*.
-Best of all, because Safe Rust is a subset of Unsafe Rust, the two can be cleanly intermixed, without headers, runtimes, or any other FFI boilerplate.
+The separation between Safe Rust and Unsafe Rust is controlled with the `unsafe` keyword, which acts as an interface from one to the other.
+This is why we can say Safe Rust is a safe language: all the unsafe parts are kept exclusively behind the boundary.

-The `unsafe` keyword has dual purposes: to declare the existence of contracts the compiler can't check, and to declare that the adherence of some code to those contracts has been checked by the programmer, and the code can therefore be trusted.
+The `unsafe` keyword has two uses: to declare the existence of contracts the compiler can't check, and to declare that the adherence of some code to those contracts has been checked by the programmer.

 You can use `unsafe` to indicate the existence of unchecked contracts on _functions_ and on _trait declarations_.
 On functions, `unsafe` means that